 While EI rates have been going down since 2019 and were frozen during the pandemic, CPP/QPP premiums still went up in January 2021.
 This increases the cost of labour for your business at a time when you can least afford it.

 We’ve long advocated for more fairness in the EI system for employers.
 Over the years, we’ve been able to score some big wins for small business:

-We’re keeping up the fight by recommending some of the following things to government:
+The safe and rapid return to employment will be essential in ensuring the recovery of your businesses.
+That’s why we’re keeping up the fight by recommending some of the following things to government:

 - Introduce a training tax credit, such as a refundable income tax credit or an EI credit, which recognizes the investments you make in hiring and training your employees.

 - Create an EI credit to encourage businesses to hire more youth between the ages of 18 and 24 that would offer employers a 12-month break on EI premiums – a Liberal Party pledge during the last federal election.